Security-Industry-Association/libosdp-conformance/doc/doc-src/libosdp-conformance-settings.md

 # Start-up Settings #

-These are set in open-osdp-params.json in the current directory when open-ospd starts.
+These are set in open-osdp-params.json in the current directory when open-osdp starts.

 ## Settings ##